manorrock/assistant/PROMPT.md

 4. Update documentation to remove references to removed components
 5. Validate CI/CD pipeline continues to work

-## Command Implementation Patterns
+## Command Implementation Guidelines

 When implementing commands across different platforms:
+1. Maintain consistent command syntax across all implementations
+2. Ensure similar behavior for equivalent commands on different platforms
+3. Reuse shared code where possible
+4. Account for platform-specific editor APIs for text manipulation
+5. Consider different programming languages (Java vs Kotlin) when adapting implementations
+6. Follow standard prompting patterns for text processing commands
+7. Implement appropriate error handling for each platform

+## Cross-Platform Feature Implementation

+When implementing features that exist in multiple IDE plugins:
-1. Study the CLI implementation first as the reference
+1. Study existing implementations in other platforms first
-2. Maintain consistent behavior across all platforms
+2. Maintain consistent UI/UX patterns across platforms
+3. Consider platform constraints and capabilities
-3. Follow platform-specific UI/UX patterns
+4. Follow platform-specific best practices for editor interaction
-4. Implement proper error handling and user feedback
-5. For text-processing commands (like `/explain`):
-   - Handle text selection appropriately
-   - Provide clear feedback about what's being processed
-   - Format output consistently
+5. Use appropriate error handling for each platform
+6. Ensure command help text is consistent across platforms
+7. Handle platform-specific build issues proactively

-## VSCode-Specific Considerations
+## Build System Considerations

-When working with the VSCode extension:

-1. Commands should be implemented in the `onDidReceiveMessage` handler
-2. Use the VSCode API for editor interaction (text selection, file paths)
-3. Provide user feedback through the webview messaging system
-4. Handle both cases: text selection and no selection
-5. Follow the existing pattern of spawning CLI processes for command execution
+When implementing changes that affect build processes:
+1. Consider the different build systems (Maven for most modules, Gradle for IntelliJ)
+2. Validate inter-module dependencies work across build systems
+3. Test builds in isolation before integration
+4. Use appropriate platform-specific build commands and configurations
+5. Handle dependency resolution carefully between modules

 All file paths MUST:
 - Exist in the project
 - Be relative to the project root
 - Be validated before inclusion

-After completing the task, you MUST to update the PROMPT.md file with additional guidance that would help for future tasks and remove any guidance that is no longer relevant.
-Note that the guidance should be logically and methodically be incorporated into the PROMPT.md file and not just appended at the end.
+## After completing the task
+- You MUST update the PROMPT.md file with additional guidance that would help for future tasks
+- You MUST integrated the additional guidance in a concise manner and NOT just append it at the end
+- You MUST remove any guidance that is no longer relevant
+- You MUST ensure that the guidance is logically and methodically incorporated into the PROMPT.md file
+- You MUST ensure that the guidance is clear and easy to understand
+- You MUST ensure that the guidance is consistent with the overall structure and tone of the document
+- You MUST ensure that the guidance is applicable to ALL future tasks

+## Task Details

+Task ID: {ID}
+Task Description: {DESCRIPTION}